bxchaney/algorithms-programming-assignment-1/README.md

 - The compiled executable should now be ready at ./build/closest-pairs !

+- It is also possible to build with the VS Code Cmake extension.

 ## How to Run

 - Once the executable is built we can run the program by calling `./build/closest-pairs` from the command line.
 This program also expects the filepath of a data file as the second argument and the value for `m` as the third command line argument.
 The resulting output to the console is a comparison of the results between the brute force and efficient methods.